stanfris/practical-identifiability-ultr/README.md

 Here, users can change what types of parameters they wish to and vary.
 The most important parameters to consider here are `param_shift`, `param_idx` and `bias_type`.
 These indicate which parameters should be shifted and what amount.
 After selecting appropriate parameters, `run_wrapper_single_param.sh` can be used to generate full outputs, submitting all slurm jobs with appropriate dependencies.

 ## Results
 We publish all simulation results under `results/`, orgainzed by the experimental script that created the results.
 All code for our visualizations is under `notebooks/`.
 The primary notebooks to consider here are under a1, a2 and a3.
-These currently run all visualizations present in the paper, but can be easily adapted to show results for new datasets.
+These currently run all visualizations present in the paper (without requiring users to run any additional code), but can also be easily adapted to show results of new experiments.

 ## Credit
 This repository has been adapted from the repository developed by Hager et al. (2025).